 Experiential learning activities in the community should also be considered when developing the transition plan in the IEP.

-When planning for a student or students with special education needs to participate in the SHSM learning experiences that occur outside the classroom (i.e., experiential learning and career exploration, reach ahead experiences, sector-partnered experiences, and cooperative education placements), educators must take the following into account:
+When planning for a student with special education needs to participate in the SHSM learning experiences that occur outside the classroom (i.e., experiential learning and career exploration, reach ahead experiences, sector-partnered experiences, and cooperative education placements), educators must take the following into account:

 • The accommodations described in the student's IEP must be made available in every learning experience, whether it is job shadowing, job twinning, work experience, cooperative education, or an apprenticeship training program.

-• The employer and the supervisor should be made aware of the student's special education needs.
+• The employer and the supervisor should be made aware of the student's accommodation needs.
 When sharing this information, all relevant privacy legislation must be adhered to, and the consent of the student and/or parent (as applicable) must be obtained.
 If possible, all of this should occur well before the placement begins.

 • The student, with the support of the teacher, should review the accommodations outlined in their IEP and should identify self-advocacy strategies regarding their accommodations that they can apply as needed in the context of the community experience.